shumarb/leetcode/README.md

 - Difficulty: [Easy](#easy), [Medium](#medium), [Hard](#hard).
 - Question title.

-Entries also solved numerous `challenges` listed in my [Programming](https://github.com/shumarb/programming) repository.
+The entries were used to solve `challenges` listed in my [Programming](https://github.com/shumarb/programming) repository.

 (*Note*: Rank is the percentage of submissions that my code outperformed in terms of runtime.)